25 min read (6,193 words)

-Without empathy – your title, sub-title (hook) will not attract … and your book description will not persuade your target customer why they should listen to you.
+Without empathy – your title and sub-title (hook) will not attract … and your book description will not persuade your target customer why they should listen to you.

-This is what separates books that sell, to those that flop.
+This is what separates books that sell from those that flop.

 To gain it (empathy) we use a little something called – Qualitative Analysis.